 ‘What are you talking about?’

-‘Behave yourself, Mr. Ward.
-This is a legal transaction, all above board I’ll think you’ll find.
-You’re going to have to wait until after we’ve repossessed if you want to make a complaint.’
+‘Behave yourself, Mr. Ward,’ came Time’s voice from somewhere behind the bigger droid.
+‘This is a legal transaction, all above board I think you’ll find.
+You’re should wait until after we’ve repossessed the human before you make a complaint.’

 Ward sat up.

-I bet your Dad feels right at home.’
+‘I bet your dad feels right at home.’

 ‘Reckon he’s in?’

 ‘Your daughter, open up.’

 The sound of enough bolts being drawn back you’d have thought they were standing on the doorstep of a prison filled the corridor before Liv’s father appeared.

 ‘What’d you want?
 I thought I told you not to come back here.’

 ‘You did, but it doesn’t look like I listened does it Dad?’